 - Temporary workers (i.e., contract labor, seasonal workers, etc.)

 - Industry-based exempt workers (i.e., railroad employees, taxis, delivery drivers, farmworkers, etc.)

 In some cases, employers will attempt to reclassify a worker into an exempt category so as to avoid paying overtime.
 Reclassification may be legitimate, but only if the reclassification substantially affects the job duties of the worker enough to transform their category under the law.
 When there has been a reclassification, it may also be introduced as evidence to show that the worker was entitled to overtime pay prior to the reclassification.

 Manipulation of Overtime Hours

 Employers can and often do manipulate hours worked to minimize the overtime hours that an employee can claim.

 - Not “counting” hours spent on preparation, safety, training, travel, meetings, work socials, and on-call time

 - Outright deletion or manipulation of hours on employee timesheets

 - Scheduling an employee so that would-be overtime hours fall into the next workweek, and cutting down hours for the next week

 Berg Plummer Johnson & Raval, LLP is a full-service Houston-based firm that provides comprehensive transactional and litigation services to clients in the employment context, including situations that involve disputes relating to overtime work.
-Our Houston overtime lawyers have decades of experience handling a variety of labor and employment disputes.
-We are well-equipped to negotiate a favorable compromise prior to litigation, but are willing and able to pursue an overtime claim through to trial if necessary — thanks to this aggressive representation, our clients enjoy a competitive edge during negotiations.
+Our Houston overtime attorney has years of experience handling a variety of labor and employment disputes.
+Our firm is well-equipped to negotiate a favorable compromise prior to litigation, but are willing and able to pursue an overtime claim through to trial if necessary — thanks to this aggressive representation, our clients enjoy a competitive edge during negotiations.